 On investment performance comparisons

 Historical practice let managers choose to disclose returns on whatever basis they decided.
-Most chose to disclose ‘gross of fees and tax’ (bigger numbers) but declared returns had little connection with the return that the investor received.
+Most chose to disclose ‘gross of fees and tax’ (bigger numbers) but those declared returns had little connection with the return that the investor received.

-Investment performance is mostly disclosed on a time-weighted basis, net of fees and before tax, assuming no cash inflows or outgoings.
+Investment performance in surveys is mostly disclosed on a time-weighted basis, net of fees and before tax, assuming no cash inflows or outgoings.
 However, many managers continue to publish returns before fees and before tax as well and put the emphasis on these.
 The important return is the return that the investor gets in the hand, i.e. the return after fees and after tax and allowing for cash flows.
 This will be a net money-weighted return.

 What is lacking in the new regime however, is independent and competent analyses of the returns.
 Given that the central data base has details of the investment strategies and net of tax and fees returns, it would make sense for an independent body to publish league tables of the returns grouped in comparable bands.
-This has not happened from within the industry and so should have been recommended by the Retirement Commissioner’s 2016 review.
+This has not happened from within the industry and so should have been recommended by the Retirement Commissioner’s 2016 Review.

 Also, the government or the FMA, should contract a university’s finance or business faculty to analyse the data and publish regular reports.
 The government is in the ideal position to organise analyses of the data and should do that.
 Would it not help savers if we could see whether what managers say they do to achieve returns is what they actually do?